Her0Zer0/Bash-Bang-Shabang/linux_command_instruction/2.Finding_Things/b.Install_New_Applications.md

 ![Gedit install with apt](../assets/2.finding_things/gedit_new_document.png)

-If you would like a darker look or to change the settings for your standard **gedit** window, it can be done in the preferences section.
+If you would like a darker look or to change the settings for your standard **gedit** window, and it can be done in the preferences section.

 1. Click on the hamburger (3 stacked lines) button next to the **Save** button.